kim-yura/Scrap-Swap/projectnotes.md

 * Like button: Signed out users can no longer click the like button and trigger animation
 * Search: First render displays all Scraps in reverse chronological order
 * Search: Search params return Scraps in reverse chronological order
+* Search: Clarified that looking for ANY of these colors